reem/rfcs/text/0000-join-types.md

 type Optional<T> = T | Nothing;
 ```

-### Proposal A: Forbid possibly-unifying types in Joins
+### Proposal A: Forbid possibly-unifying types

-Proposal A outright bans the creation of Joins where one type may unify
+Proposal A outright bans the creation of joins where one type may unify
 with another, for instance `<A, B> A | B`.
 In the future, if we grow type
-equality or unification bounds, such a join may be allowed as `<A, B> A | B where A != B`.
+equality or unification bounds, such a join may be allowed as
+`<A, B> A | B where A != B`.

 #### Pros: